 What steps do I need to take in order to be entitled to benefit from the return days offered by an advertiser?

 Each advertiser, for the most part, sets its own rules for publisher participation in its affiliate marketing program, so the answer to this question will obviously vary from advertiser to advertiser.
-Our suggestion is that you carefully review the terms of your engagements with each of your advertiser partners, and when in doubt, contact the advertiser or Rakuten Affiliate directly with your questions.
-With that said, there are a few basic rules pertaining to return days that apply to your participation in all Rakuten Affiliate advertiser programs.
+Our suggestion is that you carefully review the terms of your engagements with each of your advertiser partners, and when in doubt, contact the advertiser directly with your questions.
+With that said, there are a few basic rules pertaining to return days that apply to your participation in all of your advertiser programs.
 Those guidelines are as follows:

 Add value by delivering the consumer

 In order for you to benefit from Return Day Benefit Policy offered by an advertiser, you must have actually delivered the consumer to the advertiser's site.
 You will be deemed to have delivered a user to an advertiser if, after receiving a clear indication from that user that they are interested in viewing an advertiser's offerings, you direct that user to the relevant page on the advertiser's site.
 Examples of this include, but are not limited to:

 - Direct Link to Advertiser Site: Displaying an advertiser's link on your site such that when a user clicks on that link he or she is redirected to the advertiser's site.